bullet-train-co/bullet_train-core/bullet_train-api/README.md

 #### Create separate translations for API

-Starting 1.6.28, Bullet Train Scaffolding generates separate translations for API documentation: `api_title` and `api_description`.
+Starting in 1.6.28, Bullet Train Scaffolding generates separate translations for API documentation: `api_title` and `api_description`.
 This rake task will add those translations for the existing fields, based on their `heading` value:

     rake bullet_train:api:create_translations